The character believes in a very desirable life after death. This may or may not motivate them to great deeds, including Heroic Sacrifice

 - Robert A. Heinlein's Job: A Comedy of Justice centers on a man who believes the Rapture is at hand.
 He spends the book navigating the bizarre experiences that test his own faith while trying desperately to save the soul of his Pagan love interest before Armageddon kicks in.

 - The receiver of the vision in Dream of the Rood is this.

 Live Action TV

 - The titular character of Buffy the Vampire Slayer is this in Season 6.

 - Dana Gray from the Fringe episode "Stowaway" is both this and a Death Seeker, attempting to go along with other dying people so she can rejoin her husband and children.

 - Kryten the mechanoid in Red Dwarf is programmed to believe in Silicone Heaven as his eternal reward for serving humans.

 - In Clawfinger's "Final Stand", the singer firmly believes in an unspecified religion and dreams of dying a noble death so he'll get to Paradise quickly.
 See the quotes page.

 - In Vampire: The Masquerade, the Kindred who sought Golconda were kinda this.
-Since they are already dead and eternally damned, they cannot really go to any paradise after their Final Death (not that anything like that exists in this Crapsack World, anyway), but Golconda was said to be a state of eternal bliss wherein the vampire is freed of most of their curses.
+Since they are already dead and eternally damned, they cannot really go to any paradise after their Final Death (not that anything like that is known to exist in this Crapsack World, anyway), but Golconda was said to be a state of eternal bliss wherein the vampire is freed of most of their curses.

 - This is the reason of why Stan from American Dad! ruins the life of his atheist best friend (thinking that if his life becomes miserable enough he will turn to Christianity); they had a lot in common and Stan though that him being an atheist would prevent him to go to heaven, so they wouldn't be able to spend eternity together.